gberche-orange/adapting-cf-to-org-reqs/README.md

 Alternatively, enable github extension in the extension menu, and then open/import -> from github specifying this repo, or one of your clone.

+Then use the keyboard to expand the collapsed nodes ( '/' slash or arrows keys)

 Please send PR for sharing your own impact map

 # BOF notes: potential useful CF extension for orgs specific reqs ?